hvbr1s/fordefi-evm-contracts-deployer/README.md

 # Fordefi EVM Contracts Deployer

-A simple tool to deploy smart contracts on any EVM-compatible blockchain using Fordefi.
+A simple toolkit to deploy smart contracts on any EVM-compatible blockchain using Fordefi.

 ## What is this?